keithasaurus/koda-validate/docs/index.rst

 .. module:: koda_validate
    :noindex:

-Build typesafe validators :ref:`automatically<index:Derived Validators>` or explicitly -- or :ref:`write your own<how_to/extension:Extension>`.
-Combine them for arbitrarily complex validation logic.
-Koda Validate is async-friendly, pure Python, and 1.5x - 12x faster :ref:`than Pydantic<faq/pydantic:Pydantic Comparison>`.
+Build validation logic :ref:`automatically<index:Derived Validators>`, explicitly, or :ref:`write your own<how_to/extension:Extension>`.
+Combine validators for arbitrarily complex validation logic -- sync or async.

 New in 3.1: :ref:`how_to/runtime_type_checking:Runtime Type Checking`